3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 If this system is not functional then all shell functions will be impacted, as you can see from the image below with it's unknown commands.

-Also if you updated your include command but the error now says the file/directory can not be found, then you're using an old verion of the shell script extension & you need make sure you have the latest version of Kiauh & then uninstall the shell script extesnion using Kiauh & install the newest version of it from the versoin you just downloaded!
+Also if you updated your include command but the error now says the file/directory can not be found, then you're using an old verion of the shell script extension.
+You need make sure you have the latest version of Kiauh & then uninstall the shell script extesnion using Kiauh & install the newest version of it from the versoin you just downloaded!

 HOWEVER.......!